 Hunter Schafer Joins The Hunger Games Prequel

 To everything that drives the Hollywood machinery to squeeze sequels.
-It wasn’t enough to adapt the trilogy of books into four movies, Lionsgate is now developing a prequel to The Hunger Games (84%) that will tell the origin story of the fearsome President Snow.
-This project is now joined by actress Hunter Schafer, star of the popular series Euphoria (79%).
+Adapting the book trilogy into four movies wasn’t enough, Lionsgate is now developing a Hunger Games prequel – 84% that will tell the origin story of the fearsome President Snow.
+This project is now joined by actress Hunter Schafer, star of the popular series Euphoria – 79%.

 We recommend: Rachel Zegler will star in the prequel to The Hunger Games